FOR14 Algorithms and computer programming with Python

 - Are able to play an active role in the development of software applications.

-Lectures, computer workshops, guest lectures, team project.
+Lectures, computer workshops, guest lectures, final school exam.

 No prerequisites are required to take this course.
 It is suggested as complement for MET3 and SOL17.

 This course is an introduction for students to the fundamental concepts of algorithms and programming, as such is self-contain and no previous knowledge.

 All the 4 submission of the practice home assigments are required for taking the final exam.

 4 hour school exam.
 The exam will be in English.

 A - F

 The course will use Python, which is open source.
 Details regarding the installation of different packages and additional tools will be provided in the computer workshops.